laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 A few flat, muffled notes tried to play through the quilt.
 They pinged out slower and slower until the music box finally gave up and was quiet again.
 Gwyneth looked up to see the other Secret Agentlinas frozen in 4th position, all looking a bit pale as they waited.
 And waited.

-They didn’t hear any noise coming from Mr. Dowkin’s study below.
+They didn’t hear any noise coming from Mr. Dowkins’s study below.
 After a full two minutes passed, Paige gave the 5th position "All Clear" signal.
 She checked her watch and held up three fingers and signaled a 0 to let them know they had thirty minutes left.

 Gwyneth mouthed, "Sorry!"
 With her heart still racing, she moved slowly around the snow globes.
 Something brushed against her shin.
 ‘MOUSE!’
 She thought and immediately moved her leg into a passé to get it out of the way.
 She held her breath, determined not to shriek, even if the mouse moved.
 She didn’t care if it ran right across her foot with its little mouse claws and whiskers and tiny rodent teeth- she would NOT compromise their mission again.